AI-Powered Literature Mapping: The Key Features of Connected Papers and Pricing Plans Explained12 min read

 Free PlanAcademic Plan

-The Business Plan is for individuals who use Connected Papers in a commercial context as part of or in connection with for-profit business operations.
+The Business Plan is intended for individuals who use Connected Papers as part of commercial or for-profit work.

-Differences between the Free Plan and the Paid Plan
+Difference Between the Free Plan and the Paid Plans

-The only difference between the Free Plan and the Paid Plan is the number of graphs that can be created.
+The only difference between the free and paid plans is the number of graphs that can be generated.

-With the Free Plan, you can create up to 5 graphs per month.
+With the Free Plan, you can create up to five graphs per month.

 Free PlanPaid Plan